altanner/graphical-data-apps/site-build/content/posts/03layout.md

 2. Change the **title** in the page to say "World Demographics".
 3. Put your title in the sidebar.
 4. Create **two** columns, with the left column being four times wider than the right one.
 5. Add an information box to the **left hand column**, saying "Welcome to the global demographic data explorer app!" (use `st.info()`).
-Leave the right hand column empty - we will use this space later.
+6. Leave the right hand column empty - but note how it allows us to control space on the page.
+We will use this space later.
-6. Add text to each of your tabs.
+7. Add text to each of your tabs.
 Test that everything looks as you expect it to look.
 {{< /admonition >}}

-{{< admonition type="warning" title="Exercise 1 solution" open=false >}}
+{{< admonition type="warning" title="Exercise 2 solution" open=false >}}
 The whole script should look something similar to this:
 ```Python
 import streamlit as st